-Our audit performed We assessed the design and implementation of key controls relevant to valuation of inventory.
-We estimated net realisable values of selected inventory items, based on recent sale transactions and current market prices, and compared the estimated net realisable values to the cost of inventories.
+Our audit procedures We assessed the design and implementation of key controls relevant to valuation of inventory.
+We reviewed

 Information Other than the Financial Statements and Auditor's Report Thereon

 Management is responsible for the other information.
 The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.